 ROTAVs are suitable for steel-aluminium connections.
 Connections of two or three sheets are possible.
 High grade steel sheets can be used.
-A description of this technology can be found in.[14]
+A description of this technology can be found in Reference[14].
 Figure 40 sketches the manufacturing process.
 Figure 41 depicts a microsection.

 8329_ed1fig40.EPS